 - Filtration helps prepare us for fire and other emergencies: The new filtration facility will help reduce our risk and enable Bull Run water to be used safely after a fire or other emergency puts ash, silt, debris, or other contaminants in the water.

-- Investing wisely now to position us for future water quality regulations: We’re applying for a low-cost Water Infrastructure Finance and Innovation Act loan and designing our facilities to support future state and federal regulations.
+- Investing wisely now to position us for future water quality regulations: We're using low-cost, long-term Water Infrastructure Finance and Innovation Act financing to help build the projects and are designing the treatment facilities to support future state and federal regulations.

 Project Funding and Affordability